instorm/elm-browser/README.md

-# Elm in the Browser!
+# Elm in the Browser! with Extension for PitTouch.

 This package allows you to create Elm programs that run in browsers.
+And provides interface for PitTouch device feature.

 ## Learning Path